 Riding pathway units are:

-Training is largely work-based with on-going practical assessments undertaken in your workplace.
+Training is largely work-based with ongoing practical assessments undertaken in your workplace.
 You will keep a portfolio of evidence of your practical ability and theoretical understanding.
-Assessment is through practical observation in the workplace and at College, written questions, witness statements and photographic or/and video evidence which can be used.
+Assessment is through practical observation in the workplace and at College, written questions, witness statements and photographic and/or video evidence.

 College requirements are: steel toe-cap boots, correct standard riding hat, gloves, schooling and jumping whip and a body protector.